What Is a Breast Lift?

 After surgery, the breasts are wrapped with gauze dressings, and you may need to wear an elastic bandage or a surgical bra.
 After a few days, this is replaced with a soft support bra, which is worn 24 hours a day for about a month.

 The breasts will probably be bruised, swollen, and uncomfortable after surgery, but this will pass in a few days.
 Any numbness in the breasts and nipples should lessen as swelling subsides.
-Stitches are removed after one to two weeks, and many patients return to work then.
+After one or two weeks the stitches can be removed, and many patients return to work then.

-If you agreed on realistic goals with your plastic surgeon, you should be very satisfied with the look of your lifted breasts.
-You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as swelling goes down and incision lines fade.
+If you agreed on realistic goals with your Dr. Rhee during your consultation, you should be very satisfied with the look of your lifted breasts.
+You will be able to see the results of your mastopexy immediately after surgery, and you may become even more satisfied as the swelling goes down and incision lines fade.